Nespre/asymmetric-crypto-java-python/README.md

 - Converts between bytes and strings, encrypts and decrypts securely.
 <br><br>

+## How It Works
+### Java - Manual
+1. A custom key pair is generated (RSA or ElGamal).
+2. The string message is converted to a `BigInteger`.
+3. Encryption is performed using modular exponentiation.
+4. Decryption reverses the process and restores the original message.

+### Java - Library-Based Crypto
+1. Uses BouncyCastle for RSA/ECDSA key generation and secure crypto operations.
+2. Message is converted to bytes, encrypted/decrypted.
+3. Digital signatures (RSA + ECDSA) are generated and verified.

+### Python
+1. Cryptographic keys are securely generated with the `cryptography` module.
+2. Messages are encoded into bytes.
+3. Encryption, decryption, and signature processes are securely handled using trusted libraries.
+<br><br>

 ## How to Use
 1. Clone the repository: <br>`git clone https://github.com/YOUR_USERNAME/cryptography-playground.git`
 2. Navigate to the project directory: <br>`cd cryptography-playground`